 Most people search for a local business or local service while they’re on the go using a mobile device.
 Hopefully your website is already mobile-friendly or “responsive,” so your potential customers can get information about your business quickly and easily.

-Google has also indicated page load speed times as a very important ranking factor.
+- Google has also indicated page load speed times as a very important ranking factor.
 If your site loads slowly, your ranking will drop.
-Google is pushing for AMP (accelerated mobile pages) which enables websites to load quickly.
 This is essential for improving readability and user experience, both of which have a major influence in Google’s algorithm.

 Mobile optimization plays a huge role in local SEO and a well designed responsive website provides a better user experience.
 Make yours clean and simple with easy to find local information.